 The museum’s reopening coincides with the introduction of a new safety regime at the institution.
 The Design Museum has put into place a series of measures to ensure that museum goers remain safe, in accordance with Public Health England guidelines.
 The measures include limiting the number of visitors, making the wearing of face masks obligatory and strict adherence to social distancing policy.

 ‘We can’t wait to welcome everyone back,’ said the museum’s chief executive and director, Tim Marlow.
 ‘There couldn’t be a better exhibition to reopen with.
 A powerful statement about creative freedom across music, art, technology and design, which will be celebrating what many of us have missed the most during the lockdown.’

-Electronic: From Kraftwerk to The Chemical Brothers is at the Design Museum from the 31st of July 2020 until the 14th of February 2021.
+Electronic: From Kraftwerk to The Chemical Brothers is currently suspended due to the Coronavirus Crisis.
 More information about the exhibition can be found here.